Spiking the Eucharist

 Could he have been supporting a psychedelic-spiked eucharist?
 That’s the case Muraresku makes in the book, and I found it compelling.
 It doesn’t make sense to anybody who hasn’t tried psychedelics.
 The author goes on at some length describing the academic classicists who find the idea that the Greek culture that gave us democracy, philosophy, and mathematics would be influenced by something as irrational as psychedelics.
 Yet we know that Plato (and many other eminent philosophers from the pre-Christian era) underwent an initiation at the Eleusis Temple which gave them a direct experience of dying before they died, and then rising up again – immortality in other words.
 From this writer’s perspective that’s not the only wisdom the philosophers would have gained.
 You get direct access to mysteries that the rational mind is dedicated to filtering out.

-Modern technologies are able to identify trace elements in the vessels that contained the wine that was consumed at these initiation ceremonies in Eleusis.
+Modern technologies are able to identify trace elements in the beer vessels that was consumed at these initiation ceremonies in Eleusis.
 They turned up ergot, a fungus that grows on rye, out of which grows tiny mushrooms if left to its own devices.
 It’s known to be psychedelic.
 LSD in fact is derived from ergot as Dr. Albert Hoffman discovered in his Swiss lab in the 1950’s.
 In these ceremonies the initiates would experience Demeter, the goddess of agriculture, who like the annual crops, would die and be reborn, directly.
 The story of Demeter was no longer merely hearsay.
 It was something they underwent themselves, and vowed, under threat of death, to never reveal what happened in the ceremony.

 At Gobekli Tepe, in modern day Turkey, a 10,000 year old temple site was discovered.
 It shouldn’t have been according to current historical time tables.
 Religious temples were believed to have come along thousands of years later.
 This Temple challenges contemporary scholarship about the origins of civilization – namely, that first came agriculture, small villages and towns, and then cities, and that religion came last.
 Again, with flashy new technology researchers have found ergot in the sediment of vessels that held ancient beer.
 People were travelling to the temple for the beer.
 And for God.
 Then they built cities around it, because they couldn’t imagine civilization going well without this sacrament.
 So, maybe beer founded civilization, not the other way around.
 But not just any beer, says Muraresku.
 It was probably psychedelic beer – the original craft beer?